Special Education, B.A.

 - Praxis Core/CASE exam scores meeting Alaska Department of Education & Early Development requirements for initial teacher certification.
 The Praxis Core exam assesses basic knowledge in reading, writing, and math.

-- Letter of recommendation from someone other than an education professor speaking to the student’s potential as a certified teacher.
+- Two letters of recommendation from individuals other than an education professor speaking to the student’s potential as a certified teacher.

 - Satisfactory completion of all courses

-- Praxis II exam (Elementary Content Knowledge 5018), with scores meeting Alaska Department of Education & Early Development requirements for initial teacher certification.
+- Praxis II exam (Special Education Core Knowledge and Application exam 5354), with scores meeting Alaska Department of Education & Early Development requirements for initial teacher certification.

 |Minimum Credit Hours||120|